 - Field: Field or Column that you used for Clustering

-- Number of Clusters: By default Auto is selected.
-However, you can specify any integer value
+- Number of Clusters: By default, Auto is selected.
+However, you can specify any integer value.

-Auto option has generated three clusters
+An auto option has generated three clusters

 Edit Power BI Clusters